UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 Just like when [providing serialization for third party type](#providing-serialization-for-third-party-type), you should put these implicits into a trait and inject them into REST API trait's companion object.

-Additionally, you must provide an implicit instance of `HttpResponseType`, similar to the one defined in `FutureRestImplicits` trait for `Future`s.
-This drives materialization of `RestMetadata` in a similar way `AsRaw` and `AsReal` drive materialization of real<->raw interface translation.

-Ultimately, if you generate [OpenAPI documents](#generating-openapi-30-specifications) for your REST API then you must also provide an implicit instance of `RestResultType` which will make the macro engine understand that `Task[T]` is a valid method result type and that `T` is the actual result data type whose schema will be used in OpenAPI response description.

 Udash repository contains an [example implementation of Monix Task support in its test sources](../rest/src/test/scala/io/udash/rest/monix/MonixRestImplicits.scala).

 ## API evolution